Voting in Minnesota

 This webpage contains information on how to register to vote, including the ID needed for voter registration, registration deadlines, and verifying voter registration information.

-Download a printable door hanger from the Best Life Alliance.
+Download a printable door hanger from ARRM and the Best Life Alliance.
 It includes grassroots messages to share with candidates who knock on your door.
 Fill out the back side with a personal note on why disability services matter to you, and give it to candidates to take with them.

 Minnesota Participation Project